enasequence/ena-browser-documentation/browser/ena-record.rst

 All records have a selection of standard, indexed metadata which tells you about the database entry.
-For example, where it is submitted, basic information on the record's title and description etc.

-For more information about this record, you can click *Show More* to access additional data that the data submitter has provided.
+For example, where it is submitted, basic information on the record's title and description etc. To show the full set of indexed metadata for this record, you can click *Show More*.
+For additional custom metadata provided by the submitter, you can view this in the ENA record XML.

 To explore a record further, you can use the navigation box in the top right of the view to show/hide different additional subsections of information.